yohanboniface/djangopeople/README.rst

 much a work in progress, the plan is to:

 * Remove the lib/ folder in favor of pip requirements
-* Upgrade to django 1.3 by writing tests
 * Migrate the geopy / lat-lng stuff to geodjango

 Original README from Simon Willison: